Prior Learning Assessment

-Beginning Fall 2016, NDP is offering a new, one credit hour course, NDP 330: Creating a Prior Learning Portfolio, to help you create your portfolio.
+In Fall 2016, NDP began offering a new, one credit hour course, NDP 330: Creating a Prior Learning Portfolio, to help you create your portfolio.
 Our BAIS advisors are also available for individual portfolio appointments.

 NDP 330: Creating a Prior Learning Portfolio

-Available beginning Fall 2016, this new, one-credit hour course guides students through the process of creating a portfolio that showcases prior learning experiences.
+This new, one-credit-hour course guides students through the process of creating a portfolio that showcases prior learning experiences.
 The course examines issues relating to learning and life experience.
 It explores questions of academic specialization and professional development.
 Final portfolios can be used to request credit by assessment and as a testament to a student’s personal and professional accomplishments.

 four major components: Course Narrative, Documentation, Autobiographical Essay, and Chronological Record.